grandivory/ffxi-gearswap/README.md

   * Similarly, you can also define a `mod_idle(set, mode, override_lock, is_user_command)` function
 * Distance Threshold:
   * You can set `distance_threshold` to some value, and put gear into `sets.Distance`.
 Then, if you are closer than `distance_threshold` while using an elemental ability, the `sets.Distance` gear will be added to your set.
+* Auto wake-up gear:
+  * If you specify any gear in `sets.WakeUp`, then it will automatically be equipped as long as you are asleep, whether engaged or not.
+It will stop being equipped once you've woken up (assuming you have something to replace it in your normal sets)
 * Magic burst mode:
   * If you call `gs c MB` (or `/console gs c MB` from a macro), it will turn on magic-burst mode.
 This will use a magic-burst-specific set for your NEXT SPELL ONLY if one is defined.
 No matter what you cast next, magic burst mode will be turned off after you finish casting.
 * `f12` is set to equip whatever the correct gear is for that time.
 If you are engaged, it will equip the correct TP set.
 If you are not, it will equip the correct Idle set.
 It will also turn on the lockstyle for your job